Top 20 BEST Valorant Skins [2023]

 Ruination Skin Pack

-The finisher makes the last enemy levitate in the air with a crown of thorns on their head.
-There’s a bright light spiraling upwards towards what seems like a dark black cyclone.
-The complete Ruination bundle costs 8,700 VP.
-The melee alone will cost you 4,350 VP, while a single weapon will cost you 2,175 VP.
+It includes Ghost, Spectre, Guardian, and Phantom in purple, fiery orange, glowing green, and light blue variants.
+The finisher has the last enemy levitate with a crown of thorns amid spiraling light and a dark cyclone.
+The full Ruination bundle costs 8,700 VP, the melee alone is 4,350 VP, and a single weapon is 2,175 VP.

 15. Recon